mwittig/edimax-smartplug/README.md

 * Device Discovery - Smart Plugs can be automatically discovered on a given network (see section "Device Discovery" below for details)
 * Switching - Apart from switching Smart Plugs on and off, it is possible to read the current switch state
-* Schedule - It is not possible to set the schedule for the Smart Plugs, but the current schedule is readable
 * Usage Metering - For 'SP2101W' Smart Plugs it is possible to access the current, accumulated, and historical energy usage metering data